Ketol-acid reductoisomerase

-Thus, the two substrates of this enzyme are (R)-2,3-dihydroxy-3-methylbutanoate and NADP^{+}, whereas its 3 products are (S)-2-hydroxy-2-methyl-3-oxobutanoate, NADPH, and H^{+}.
+The two substrates of this enzyme are (R)-2,3-dihydroxy-3-methylbutanoic acid and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are acetolactic acid, NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is (R)-2,3-dihydroxy-3-methylbutanoate:NADP^{+} oxidoreductase (isomerizing).
 Other names in common use include dihydroxyisovalerate dehydrogenase (isomerizing), acetohydroxy acid isomeroreductase, ketol acid reductoisomerase, alpha-keto-beta-hydroxylacyl reductoisomerase, 2-hydroxy-3-keto acid reductoisomerase, acetohydroxy acid reductoisomerase, acetolactate reductoisomerase, dihydroxyisovalerate (isomerizing) dehydrogenase, isomeroreductase, and reductoisomerase.
 This enzyme participates in valine, leucine and isoleucine biosynthesis and pantothenate and coa biosynthesis.